-As an Employment Specialist you will manage job development and job coaching.
-You will work with people on job hunting, interview preparation, resume writing and on-the-job coaching.
-You will support people at their employment locations throughout Monroe County and coach them through tasks, build relationships with employers and help them to be productive in the workplace.
+As an Employment Specialist you will manage job development, placement, and support.
+You will help with job hunting, interview preparation, resume writing and on-the-job coaching.
+You will be on-site at locations throughout Monroe County and coach people through tasks, build relationships with employers and help people to be productive in the workplace.

 Support people in their continued application of soft skills like job hunting, resume writing and interview practice.

 Assist people in their role based on their level of support needed, with a person-centered approach.

 Maintain relationships with people supported, families and employers.

 Secure employment for Job Path participants using strategies such as job development, job search/matching, employer education, task analysis and advocacy.

 Coach people on and off job site to ensure employer/employee satisfaction.